 RAN4 further discuss the applicability of the power boosting feature related to CA configuration below:

-Case A:

-Option A-1: FR1 inter-band DL CA with a single uplink CC is configured

-Option A-2: FR1 inter-band DL CA with a single uplink CC within a cell is activated.
+Case A: FR1 CA with DL CA combination configured and with a single uplink CC used for transmission.

-• Case B: FR1 inter-band UL CA , at least one indicated band supports the power boosting, where a single CC is configured in each power boosted uplink band.
+Case B: FR1 inter-band [and intra-band] UL CA , at least one indicated band supports the power boosting, where a single CC is used for transmission in each power boosted uplink band.

-• Case C: FR1+FR2 UL CA, FR1+FR2 DC, FR1+FR1 DC, power boosting feature is supported in an FR1 NR band, where a single CC is configured in this uplink band
+Case C: FR1+FR2 UL CA, FR1+FR2 DC, FR1+FR1 DC, power boosting feature is supported in an FR1 NR band, where a single CC is configured in this uplink band.

+Issue 0: which applicable power class should be based on for CA configuration

+Option 1: applicable power class type, configured output power requirements and criteria for the band activated with power boosting for the case

+Option 2: The power class indication for the single uplink CC, which is the basic to enable power boosting, is subject to the discussion outcome of NR_power_class thread.

+RAN4 discuss applicable power class type, configured output power requirements and criteria for the band activated with power boosting for the case

+Discuss options to enable combinations which shall be subject to power boost:

+Option 1: Enable combinations case by case.
+Basket approach is used similar to the basket approach used for introducing new band combinations.
+Requirements can be checked.
+MSD and other requirements can be specified.

+Option 2: Other options are not precluded.

-Issue 1: in which condition the Case A supported in Rel-18
+Issue 1: in which condition for CA case supported in Rel-18

-Option A-1: FR1 inter-band DL CA with a single uplink CC is configured.
+Option A: FR1 CA with DL CA combination and with a single uplink CC configured.

-Option A-2 : FR1 inter-band DL CA with a single uplink CC within a cell is activated.
+Option A-2 : FR1 CA with DL and UL CA combination configured and with a single uplink CC within a cell activated.

+Option B: FR1 CA with DL and UL CA combination configured and with a single uplink CC within a cell scheduled for transmission., eg. Case B or Case C listed above.

+The power class indication for the single uplink CC, which is the basic to enable power boosting, is subject to the discussion outcome of NR_power_class thread.

 Issue 3: MSD impact due the enabling of the power boosting feature for case A